Note: this only applies to MacOS

 I'd like to remove this obstacle and be able to search without leaving my development environment.
 This can be accomplished by using the

-~/scripts/search #!/bin/sh open "https://google.com/search?q=$*" # Now you can enter a search query like this: search please help google
+#!/bin/sh # If using mac open "https://google.com/search?q=$*" # If using linux and chromium chromium-browser "https://google.com/search?q=$*" # Now you can enter a search query like this: gsearch please help google

 A browser tab will then come into focus, showing the results for a Google search of "please help google".
 Now that's good DX.